BCG vaccination is only recommended on the NHS for babies, children and adults under the age of 35 who are at risk of catching tuberculosis (TB).

 - pregnant women

-BCG vaccinations are not usually offered to people over the age of 16 because the vaccine doesn't work well in those over 16 and there's virtually no evidence showing that it is effective in those aged over 35.
+BCG vaccinations are not usually offered to people over the age of 16 because the vaccine does not work well in adults.